COVID-19 We are currently in Alert Level 1. Find out what this means for Council services... Read more

 Almost 17,000 recycling bins have been fitted with a Radio Frequency Identification Tag (RFID) over the last seven months, with the final bins to be tagged during May.

 The remaining bins are concentrated in northeast areas of Pegasus, and in Mandeville North, Ohoka and Swannanoa.
 These bins will be tagged between Monday 6 and Friday 24 May and local residents will receive a flyer in their letterbox letting them know what they need to do.
-More information about the recycling bin roundup can be found here.

-The district-wide roundup of recycling bins will ensure ratepayers are getting the bin services they are paying for in their rates and enable a fair service for all.
+The District-wide roundup of recycling bins will ensure ratepayers are getting the bin services they are paying for in their rates and enable a fair service for all.
 It also allows the Council and contractor to keep more accurate records of the bins in circulation.

 For residents who opted for organics and rubbish bins as part of the expanded kerbside collection service, these are currently being delivered across the District and will already be RFID tagged.